This jam is now over. It ran from 2025-11-07 17:00:00 to 2025-11-09 23:59:59. View results

 Need Help Finding a Team?
 Join the our Discord and create a thread in our #jam-forums channel.
 Make sure to follow the guidelines on how to create a “Looking for a Team” forum post.

-Here are some links to places you might find helpful throughout the jam.
+Here are some assets and tools you might find helpful throughout the jam:

 Note: Though most assets you will find below are eligible to use during the game jam, please confirm licensing and use limitations before use, and credit asset authors in your project.